JasonBodzy/CS-490-Project/README.md

 - [x] users stay logged in/logged out across restarts
 - [ ] users can post events
 - [x] users can view a feed of events
+- [x] users see a loading screen with logo
 - [ ] purdue verification (purdue.edu email)

 **Optional Nice-to-have Stories**